 Going far back in time

-The history of black people in Britain is most commonly traced back to 1948, when the “Empire Windrush” ship carried 492 Jamaican passengers to British shores, an ad in a Jamaican newspaper promising affordable carriage on board for those seeking a new life and work in the UK.
+The history of black people in Britain is most commonly traced back to 1948, when the “Empire Windrush” ship carried 492 Jamaican passengers to British shores, following an ad in a Jamaican newspaper promising affordable carriage on board for those seeking a new life and work in the UK.

 Searching for images taken prior to this moment proved to be both exciting and overwhelming.